 In Buddhist tradition, the charnel ground is the above-ground site where bodies are left to decompose.
-It is a vista of corpses, scavenging animals, and purification.
-In charnel ground practice, practitioners intentionally place themselves in these confronting environments in order to gain understanding of the vulnerability of life.
-Without turning away in fear, discomfort, or aversion, these practitioners learn to see the world as it really is.
+It is a place scattered with putrefying corpses and scavenging animals.
+In charnel ground practice, practitioners intentionally place themselves in this confronting environment in order to gain understanding of the nature of reality.
+Without turning away in fear, discomfort, or aversion, practitioners learn to see life as it truly is.

 Are we a culture that locks people up and throws away the key?
 Do we believe in atonement and redemption?
-If we designate those who cause harm as irredeemable, what does that mean for each of our lives?
 How much longer can the fabric of our society sustain this model of carceral punishment over rehabilitation?
-And what might it feel like to instead enter the charnel ground of human suffering, witness without turning away, and allow ourselves to be changed by what we find?
+And what might it feel like to instead enter the charnel ground of human suffering, witness without turning away, and allow ourselves to be changed by what we discover?